symfony-si/symfony-docs-sl/components/dependency_injection/definitions.rst

     $container->setDefinition($id, $definition);

-Working with a definition
+Working with a Definition
 -------------------------

-Creating a new definition
+Creating a new Definition
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 If you need to create a new definition rather than manipulate one retrieved